dkarunakaran/carnd-traffic-sign-classifier-p2/writeup_report.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

+---

+## Refection

 ### Data Set Summary & Exploration

 #### 1) Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-  I used the numpy and pandas library to calculate summary statistics of the traffic signs data set:
+  I used the numpy and pandas library to calculate summary statistics of the traffic signs data set.

   ```
   ### Replace each question mark with the appropriate value.